nodejs/node/doc/api/quic.md

 * Type: {BigInt}

-A `BitInt` representing the number of packets received by this `QuicSocket` that have been ignored.
+A `BigInt` representing the number of packets received by this `QuicSocket` that have been ignored.

 #### quicsocket.packetsReceived